rashijain99/Movie-recommender-system/README.md

 # Movie-recommender-system
 Build a machine learning model that can recommended top 9 movies on the basis of movie name provided.
+In this project i used "Content-Based Filtering" in which the algorithm recommends a product that is similar to those which used as watched.

 # Libraries Used
 - Numpy